Sophie-Williams/Bitefight-Bot-Demo/README.md

 # Bitefight-Bot-Demo
 A free-to-use program to automate the never-ending story mode in Bitefight, written in Java and combined with Selenium library for automating web tests.
 It opens a new Google Chrome browser instance and it clicks through pages similar to a legit user.
+Demo preview at https://youtu.be/SDad1_7WW8w

 ## Dependencies
 You need: